Burn Injuries

 In the last 12 months approximately 2.5 million burn victims were reported in the United States.
 Burn injuries can be extremely painful and result in both physical and emotional damage.
 The severity of a burn depends on the person’s age, size, depth of burn and the location of the burn.

-Persons sustain burn injuries from home and work fires, work injuries, automobile collisions and other unexpected tragedies.
+Persons sustain burn injuries from home and work fires, work injuries, chemical exposure, automobile collisions and other unexpected tragedies.
 Smoke inhalation is an injury associated with fires and burns and can be extremely serious; there are hundreds of known toxic substances that can be present in fire smoke.
 When inhalation injuries are combined with external burns, the chance of death can increase significantly.

 Many burn injury victims suffer because of defective products that either burn them directly, or cause a fire.
 A large percentage of burn victims are firefighters because of their regular interaction with fires in their line of duty.
 According to the National Fire Protection Association, approximately 5,000 American fire fighters suffer burn injuries each year.
 Many of those same firefighters suffer inhalation injuries, too.